-Inside this blog post(What Is Token Ring In Computer Network) we are going to explore What is Token Ring in a computer network, What can happen at a Token Ring station, How does a token ring work, What is the difference between Token Ring and Ethernet,…
+In this blog post(What Is Token Ring In Computer Network) we are going to explore What is Token Ring in a computer network, What can happen at a Token Ring station, how a token ring works, What the difference between Token Ring and Ethernet,…

 …What is Token Ring(What Is Token Ring In Computer Network) in a computer network, Which network device connects segments of a network such as Ethernet or Token Ring,

 What Is a Token Ring In a Computer Network?

 Token ring LAN is defined by the IEEE standard 802.5.
 Similar to Ethernet, the token ring is a MAC protocol sitting between the logical link control (LLC) and the physical layer in the OSI model.